niedakh/Model-waning-of-vaccine-efficany-following-Swedish-data/README.md

   - Fit Normal(mu, sigma) so that it's centered around mean efficacy for a given group and 95% CI fits the group's CI - treat this distribution as population vaccine efficacy prob. distribution
   - Draw p ~ Normal(mu, sigma) for every person who got a second dose in the given group's week - treat p as personal vaccine efficacy probability
   - Draw success for each person from Bernoulli(p) count successes and treat them as the number of people from this group whose vaccine remains effective
+- Get the median value from the repetitions, add J&J vaccinated with the single dose, normalize by ECDC's denominator column for each region
-- Plot the median value from the repetitions on the map - per region using Eurostats NUTS json data.
+- Plot the values on the map - per region using Eurostats NUTS json data.

 Caveats:
 - This does not corrected for already distributed third doses because ECDC does not include such data (would be nice tho).